chiefenne/PyAero/README.md

  - Numpy
  - Scipy

-Currently there are no binaries available.
-Therefore, the source code needs to be copied to your computer.
+At the moment a inary is available only for Windows.
+On other platforms the source code needs to be copied to your computer.
+Of course it can be done on Windows as well.

 ## Download